'We Are a Serious Country' – Hungary Tells Tucker Why It Stops Migrants

 — Breitbart London (@BreitbartLondon) May 21, 2020

-The Hungarian process is not just a radical departure from the lackadaisical approach to border control adopted by Joe Biden in the United States, however, but also from that adopted by the sycophantic Boris Johnson in the United Kingdom, despite his being a notionally conservative leader who ran on a platform of immigration control.
+The Hungarian process is not just a radical departure from the neglectful approach to border control adopted by Joe Biden in the United States, however, but also from that adopted by the sycophantic Boris Johnson in the United Kingdom, despite his being a notionally conservative leader who ran on a platform of immigration control.

 Indeed, despite being much further from Africa and the Middle East than even Hungary, not part of the EU’s controversial no-borders Schengen zone, and protected by a formidable natural moat in the English Channel, the Johnson administration has been presiding over an unprecedented surge in illegal boat migrants, first declared a “major incident” in 2018 but getting progressively worse ever since, despite payments in the tens of millions of pounds to France to get control of the crisis.